launchdarkly-labs/project-migrator/README.md

 * Big segments: Environment-specific configuration is required
 * Relay proxies: Environment-specific configuration is required
 * Experiments: While experiment setups can be easily recreated, the data cannot be migrated from the original experiment to the new one, rendering the new experiment pointless
+* Account members: these must be invites or through SSO